ethereum/EIPs/EIPS/eip-draft-contract-ownership-via-DoH.md

 Any smart contract MAY implement this ERC to provide a verification mechanism of smart contract addresses listed in a compatible TXT record.

-A smart contract need only store one new member variable, `domains`, which is an array of all unique [eTLD+1](https://developer.mozilla.org/en-US/docs/Glossary/eTLD) domains associated with the contract.
+A smart contract need only store one new member variable, `domains`, which is an array of all unique eTLD+ domains associated with the contract.
 This member variable can be written to with the external functions `addDomain` and `removeDomain`.

 ```solidity
 {